Everything You Need To Know:

 - A lot of debt-based platforms change expensive fees to use their sites.

-- If you have a poor credit score, you might find yourself unable to obtain funding for your startup, and an unsuccessful application can harm your credit report further.
+- If you have a poor credit score, you might find yourself unable to obtain funding for your startup, and an unsuccessful application can further harm your credit report.

 This is the process where people invest in a new venture in exchange for shares in the business.
 As a shareholder, the investor then has partial ownership of the company and can then profit if the company does well.